lacquema/Astroide/README.md

 ## Generation of sub-simulations

-To optimize computing time, this code divides the workload into multiple sub-simulations.
-The primary computational bottleneck is not the integration of planetary dynamics, but rather the simulation of test particles, which are typically much more numerous.
-To address this, the code separates the calculation of particle dynamics, distributing them across several independent sub-simulations.
-This approach enables efficient parallelization: each sub-simulation can be executed independently and concurrently, significantly reducing the overall computation time.
+To maximize computational efficiency, the simulation workload can be divided into multiple sub-simulations.
+The primary computational bottleneck is the large number of test particles, not the planetary dynamics.
+By distributing test particles among several independent sub-simulations, the code enables parallel execution, each sub-simulation can run concurrently, significantly reducing overall computation time.

-After selecting the integrator, you should use the appropriate script to generate the sub-simulations.
-Two example scripts are available in the `<environment_path>/Astroide/Generators` directory, each corresponding to one of the supported integrators:
-- `gen_multi_rmvs3.sh` for the RMVS3 integrator
-- `gen_multi_hjs.sh` for the HJS integrator

-Copy the appropriate script into the directory where you want to generate the sub-simulations.
-You can then edit its parameters to match your simulation requirements and execute it.
+After choosing your integrator, refer to both the example script (`gen_multi_rmvs3.sh` or `gen_multi_hjs.sh`) and its associated documentation file (`gen_multi_rmvs3.md` or `gen_multi_hjs.md`) in `<environment_path>/Astroide/Generators`.
+Use these resources together to understand all input parameters and their roles, then create or adapt your own script tailored to your simulation needs.
+The documentation provides detailed guidance to help you configure your script correctly.

-Each script requires you to specify input parameters relevant to your simulation.
-In particular, the HJS integrator operates using Jacobi coordinates, which means you must define the orbital hierarchy: for each body, indicate whether other bodies are located inside its orbit or are dynamically independent.
+The main difference between the two integrators is that, for `HJS`, you must also define the orbital hierarchy in Jacobi coordinates.
+This requires specifying, for each body, which other bodies are interior or dynamically independent.
+Properly setting this hierarchy is essential for accurate simulation results with the `HJS` integrator.

+Copy the relevant script into your working directory, edit its parameters to match your simulation setup, and execute the script to generate the sub-simulations.

-Running the script will generate all the necessary files for each sub-simulation (indexed by `i`).
-At this point, each sub-simulation is fully configured and ready to be executed.
+The script will generate all necessary files for each sub-simulation (indexed by `i`).
+Once complete, each sub-simulation is fully configured and ready for execution.

 <div id='launch'>